-Certificate of Divorce: This is the document that says that a divorce is final.
-Q SEE divorce and Divorce Judgment chambers: This is a courtroom or a private room or office where a judge carries out business.
+Certificate of Divorce: This is the document that says that a divorce is final. see divorce and Divorce Judgment chambers: This is a courtroom or a private room or office where a judge carries out business.

-- chattels: This is the legal term for a person's property other than real estate. - Support.
-Q SEE maintenance - someone who is allowed to hear an oath such as a lawyer, justice of the peace, commissioner of oaths or notary public.
+chattels: This is the legal term for a person's property other than real estate.